 Duke Energy proposes to meet the demands of its proposed Lee Nuclear Generating Station by developing an off-line storage pond called Pond C/London Creek Reservoir.
-The reservoir would be filled by pumping from the Broad River upstream of Ninety-Nine Islands Reservoir into Pond C. During periods of low flow, withdrawals from the river would cease and storage in Pond C would be used until stream flows recover.
+The reservoir would be filled by pumping from Ninety-Nine Islands Reservoir into Pond C. During periods of low flow, withdrawals from the river would cease and storage in Pond C would be used until stream flows recover.
 The proposed reservoir would require approximately 623 acres and have a capacity of 7,079 MG with a dead pool of 1,374 MG.